dennis6p/adaptive-cards-py/README.md

 ## ⚠️ Disclaimer

-This library is covering the open source stream for [adaptive cards](https://adaptivecards.io/).
-In the meantime, there is a [parallel stream for some Microsoft products](https://adaptivecards.microsoft.com/) specifically, which offers a bigger variety of elements.
+This library is covering the open source stream for [**adaptive cards**](https://adaptivecards.io/).
+In the meantime, there is a [**parallel stream for some Microsoft products**](https://adaptivecards.microsoft.com/) specifically, which offers a bigger variety of elements.
 Along with that, a Python SDK has been provided and is under development.
-So, if you want to use adaptive cards with MS Teams, Bot Frameworks or MS Outlook, you might also want to checkout the [Microsoft-backed library](learn.microsoft.com/en-us/microsoftteams/platform/teams-ai-library/in-depth-guides/adaptive-cards/overview?pivots=python).
+So, if you want to use adaptive cards with MS Teams, Bot Frameworks or MS Outlook, you might also want to checkout the [**Microsoft-backed library**](https://learn.microsoft.com/en-us/microsoftteams/platform/teams-ai-library/in-depth-guides/adaptive-cards/overview?pivots=python).

 ## About